-As noted in the statute, the heir has to file a demand for the for the distribution.
+As noted in the statute, the heir has to file a demand for the distribution.
 Then the heir has to file a complaint with the probate court, which is treated as a show cause hearing.
-The show cause hearing is a general hearing whereby the personal representative has to appear and provide some explanation for an alleged wrongdoing.
+The show cause hearing is a general hearing whereby the personal representative has to appear and provide some explanation for alleged wrongdoing.

 There are not very many reported court cases involving sanctions under Texas Estates Code § 360.301.
 But as this case shows, the courts enforce the statute as written.
 Distributions need to be made timely.

 This highlights how important it is to make timely distributions, respond timely to demands for distributions, and follow any court order for a distribution timely.